phillipberndt/pqiv/README.markdown

 pqiv 2.8 (WIP)
  * Added option --allow-empty-window: Show pqiv even if no images can be loaded
  * Explicitly allow to load all files from a directory multiple times
+ * Allow to use --libdir option in configure to override .so-files location

 pqiv 2.7.4
  * Fix GTK 2 compilation